unil-ish/celsus/README.md

-(If you want to run the code itself, you will need to perform several installations : streamlit, langchain, and pyPDF2)
+(If you want to run the code itself, you will need to perform several installations.
+All requirements can be found in requirements.txt)